(608) 643-0400

 • Flashing Failures: Flashing around chimneys, vents, and skylights often weakens over time, allowing water in.

-💡 6 Helpful Roof Leak Repair Tips for Homeowners
+6 DIY Roof Leak Repair Tips Every Homeowner Should Know

 A worker in an orange shirt and blue hard hat points to a large water stain on a ceiling while holding a trowel, indicating damage that needs repair.